 Vehicle dynamics is more and more influenced by electronics, where the algorithms are a main artefact to engineer.
 For this reason, this section gives a brief introduction to some relevant theory and methods and their connection to vehicle models as they are described in vehicle dynamics.
-From Figure 1-5, we realize that there are many other types of Vehicle Level Algorithms needed than just the Vehicle (Motion) Controller.
+From Figure 1-11, we realize that there are many other types of Vehicle Level Algorithms needed than just the Vehicle Motion Controller.
+It should be underlined that the control structure in today's vehicles are not as clean and structured as in Figure 1-11, very much depending on that vehicle level control is distributed in several ECUs, each belonging to its own subsystem.